PECOS-packages/PECOS/README.md

 ### Python Package

-To install the main Python package:
+To install the main Python package for general usage:

 ```sh
 pip install quantum-pecos